Do I have to wear a mask?

 This is the area that needs the greatest amount of ‘good sense’.

 Leisure, entertainment (including bars and restaurants), and sports are regulated by their state but it makes good sense to avoid large crowds (especially indoors) and even at outdoor events to wear a mask and to avoid ‘pinch points’ such as entries and exits.
+The “Second wave” of the Coronavirus was caused by a lack of adherence to rules about wearing face masks.

 Why has the guidance changed?